PanayiotisPatrickDiakos/DionysusDining/README.md

-# INFS2605 RestaurantSystem JavaFX Project
+# Restaurant Management System - Dionysis Dining

 This project is a basic set up for you to start building the JavaFX app for the INFS2605 group assignment.